-3. Be not less than three inches high if a residential use or individual multi((-))family unit, nor less than five inches high if a commercial use((.
+3. Be not ((less than three inches high if a residential use or individual multi-family unit, nor)) less than five inches high ((if)) for a commercial use((.
 Numbers shall));

 4. ((c))Contrast with the color of the structure upon which they are placed((,)); and